 To date there have been a multitude of names for Google’s map listing product.
 It kind of reminds me of that line, “How do I love thee?
 Let me count the ways” but in a more irritating, aggravating sense.
 It seemed, for a while at least, that Places was suffering from multiple personality disorder with all the different names it had.

 According to Google, this slight psychotic break is changing.
-With the introduction of Google My Business all other source of map listing management have merged into one convenient place.
+With the introduction of Google Business Profile all other source of map listing management have merged into one convenient place.
 Gone are the days of worrying if you were updating your places account, your plus page, or your Google Plus Business listing.
 Yep, Google is finally getting back to the days where “One business listing rules them all”.
 There are even mobile apps for My Business in the works.
 The crowds rejoice.

 Ready for what this epic improvement looks like?